Mr Ben Taylor

 CURRENT RESEARCH

-Specifically the research that I am undertaking focusses on the allocation of the looked after children pupil premium funding.
-This was a policy of the coalition government and has been continued under the current Conservative government.
-Pupil premium is additional funding paid to schools to help close the attainment gap between children looked after by local authorities and their non-looked after peers.
-My research focuses on how this funding is used, how effectively schools and local authorities use it, and how they know it has been successful.
+The Pupil Premium is additional funding paid to schools to help close the attainment gap between children looked after by local authorities and their non-looked after peers.
+The research focused on how this funding is used, how effectively schools and local authorities use it, and how they know it has been successful.
+Ben's ongoing research continues to explore the themes of pupil premium and the achievement and wellbeing of looked after children.

 PUBLICATIONS